Epsilon Carbon enters into battery material biz, to invest Rs 500 cr by 2025 | Business

 Epsilon Carbon enters into battery material biz, to invest Rs 500 cr by 2025

 "The purpose of setting up the subsidiary is to become a preferred supplier of synthetic graphite material to cell manufacturers and energy storage device companies across the globe.
-The company plans to invest Rs 500 crore in next five years to establish 50,000 tonne anode material capacity by 2025," it said.
-Epsilon has commissioned its new manufacturing facility in Karnataka to produce 5,000 tonne anode material annually.
+The company plans to invest Rs 500 crore in the next five years to establish 50,000-tonne anode material capacity by 2025," it said.
+Epsilon has commissioned its new manufacturing facility in Karnataka to produce 5,000-tonne anode material annually.

 - READ MORE ON: